Time Off / Leave Policies

 Washington State Paid Leave

 If you are taking a leave of absence for medical, to care for a family member, or parental reasons you may qualify for Washington State Paid Leave.
-To learn more or apply click here (https://paidleave.wa.gov/)
+To learn more or apply click here (https://paidleave.wa.gov/) or contact Human Resources.

 FMLA